fish-shell/fish-shell/doc_src/cmds/argparse.rst

 but not if used like::

   cmd --flag value
-  # "value" here will be used as a positional argument and "--flag" won't have an argument.
+  # "value" here will be used as a positional argument
+  # and "--flag" won't have an argument.

 If this weren't the case, using an option without an optional argument would be difficult if you also wanted to use positional arguments.

 For example::

   grep --color auto
-  # Here "auto" will be used as the search string, "color" will not have an argument and will fall back to the default, which also *happens to be* auto.
+  # Here "auto" will be used as the search string,
+  # "color" will not have an argument and will fall back to the default,
+  # which also *happens to be* auto.
   grep --color always
-  # Here grep will still only use color "auto"matically and search for the string "always"
+  # Here grep will still only use color "auto"matically
+  # and search for the string "always".

 This isn't specific to argparse but common to all things using ``getopt(3)`` (if they have optional arguments at all).
 That ``grep`` example is how GNU grep actually behaves.